Medieval English wool trade: Early Modern period

 By the sixteenth century, the quality of English wools was in decline, perhaps partly due to a switch in focus to meat production for domestic urban markets, and European supremacy in the production of fine-wool passed to the Iberian peninsula and its merino sheep.

 Key statistics

 The table charts English woolsack and broadcloth exports, in five-year means, 1281–1545.

-Key studies

-Key studies of the topic include: